Back

 The 50/30/20 budgeting rule helps you establish guidelines for how much of your money should go to certain expenses.
 It maintains that 50% of your income should go towards bills and necessities, 30% should go towards non-essential purchases, and 20% toward savings.

 This budgeting method is a good place to start if you’re not sure how much you should be spending in certain categories.
-It’s a favorite millennial budgeting technique, and there are plenty of social media posts about ways to adapt this budgeting technique.
+It’s a favourite millennial budgeting technique, and there are plenty of social media posts about ways to adapt this budgeting technique.

 The zero-based budgeting method